-Propane Gas Storage: How is LPG – Propane Stored Safely?
+Propane Gas Storage: LPG – Propane Gas Storage Done Safely

-These vessels can range from small camping canisters to BBQ gas bottles to larger gas cylinders and much larger LPG tanks - bullets.
+These propane gas storage vessels can range from small camping canisters to BBQ gas bottles to larger gas cylinders and much larger storage in Propane tanks - bullets.

-The liquefied gas can also be stored underground, in custom-built or prepared caverns.
+The liquefied propane gas storage can also be underground, in custom-built or prepared storage caverns.

-Propane Gas Storage - LPG Gas Storage - General Guidelines
+Propane Gas Storage - Propane Tank Safety Regulations - General Guidelines

-Propane gas storage - LPG storage: LPG - propane cylinders should be stored outdoors in a well ventilated area, the cylinders should always be stored upright and storage should be kept away from high traffic areas to minimise any chance of accidental impacts.
+The propane gas cylinders storage should always kept away from high traffic areas to minimise any chance of accidental impacts.

 The valve should always be kept closed, even if you believe the cylinder to be empty.